MCDReforged/MCDReforged.github.io/docs/plugin_dev/command.md

 ## Context

 Context stores the information of current command parsing.
-It\'s a class inherited from dict
+It's a class inherited from dict

 Parsed values are stored inside context using the dict method, which